OpenAgenda/wordpress/readme.txt

 By default, maps displayed by this plugin use data from [https://openstreetmap.org/](https://openstreetmap.org/) and uses the [leaflet JS library](https://leafletjs.com/).
 By using this plugin, you accept and agree with OpenStreeMap's [terms of use](https://wiki.osmfoundation.org/wiki/Terms_of_Use), [acceptable use policy](https://wiki.openstreetmap.org/wiki/Acceptable_Use_Policy) and [privacy policy](https://wiki.osmfoundation.org/wiki/Privacy_Policy)

+Icons used in the UI are [Genericons](https://genericons.com/), licenced under the GPL 2.0.

 == Frequently Asked Questions ==

 = Where is the settings page ? =